Cranberry & Walnut Stuffed Turkey Roulades (Sous Vide)

 I have had my moments in the past when my turkey did not end up as moist as I would have liked it to be.
 For most people, marinating the bird in a brine has been the answer to this dilemma, that is, until the sous vide method of cooking became widely available for the home cook.
 Now you can prepare perfectly cooked turkey that will wow your guest and keep you from becoming the family pariah that ruined Thanksgiving dinner.
 There are many different turkey recipes you can explore with your sous vide device.
 In this recipe, I de-boned a turkey breast and flattened it with a kitchen mallet and stuffed it with cranberries, seasoned breadcrumbs, and walnuts.
 I brined the turkey prior to cooking, but this is an optional step because your bird should be flavorful and juicy right out of the water bath.
 Feel free to use the filling of your choice for this recipe.

 And, don’t forget, you can order my cookbook “Mastering the Art Of Sous Vide Cooking“, which is a great holiday gift for that passionate cook in your family.
-Enjoy! (*This recipe is not in the book)
+This recipe is one of my recipes featured in “Champions of Sous Vide: A Collection of Favorite Recipes from Two Dozen Sous Vide All Stars”

 1 3-lb boneless/skinless turkey breast (brined, optional)